BikeToExplore/web/_posts/2023-12-19-endretnavn.md

 This phase might change based on what I learn from phase 1.

-**The focus now is to build up mileage.** It’s time for weekend adventures and longer rides outside. **I want to feel good during all-day rides when this phase is over.**
+*The focus now is to build up mileage.
+I want to feel good during all-day rides when this phase is over.*

 At this point, my VLaMax will hopefully be lower.
 Which means that the training now gets a bit more polarized, at least in periods.
 I will probably train polarized during the weeks I want to do big weekend rides and adventures, and more pyramidal when that is not the case.